-In the event you've gathered consent to associate data about a user using a feedback widget, or over the Identify API, you can use Hotjar's Visitor Lookup features to find and delete personal data about your user that Hotjar may have processed.
+In the event you've gathered consent to associate data about a user using a Feedback Widget or over the Identify API, you can use Hotjar's Visitor Lookup features to find and delete personal data about your user that Hotjar may have processed.

 Visitor Lookup does not inspect HTML content within Recordings or Heatmaps

 Session Recordings associated with user records via email addresses or User IDs will be found.
 Unassociated Recordings or Heatmaps that contain personal information in HTML must be found and deleted manually.
-It’s easiest to use content suppression to prevent this.
+It’s best to use content suppression to prevent this.